callstack/web3-react-native-siwe/README.md

 This repository showcases how to configure Sign-In With Ethereum (SIWE) on a React Native app, while validating the SIWE message in a Node.js backend.

-The React Native [Expo](https://expo.dev/) project is built with [Wagmi](https://wagmi.sh/), [Viem](https://viem.sh/) and [WalletConnect AppKit](https://docs.walletconnect.com/appkit/overview).
-The app asks the backend to validate the SIWE message (also using Viem) and navigates to an authenticated route using Expo Router.
+The React Native project is built with [Expo](https://expo.dev/), [Wagmi](https://wagmi.sh/), [Viem](https://viem.sh/) and [WalletConnect AppKit](https://docs.walletconnect.com/appkit/overview).
+The app asks the backend to validate the SIWE message and navigates to an authenticated route using Expo Router.

+Backend nonce generation and SIWE validation is also done using Viem.

+Two implementations are available to test:

+- Automatically through WalletConnect AppKit: after connecting the wallet, a WalletConnect modal will appear asking to sign in.
+This uses the configuration in `/mobile/utils/siweConfig.ts`
+- Manually through Viem: if the WalletConnect modal is dismissed, a green button appears to Sign In With Ethereum manually.
+This uses Viem manually, in `/mobile/app/index.tsx`

 ![demo.gif](demo.gif)